AQAR

 3.4.4

-Awards and recognition received for extension activities from Government / recognised bodies during the year
+3.6.2Number of awards and recognition received by the Institution, its teachers and students for extension activities from Government / Government-recognised bodies during the year

-Extension and outreach Programs conducted in collaboration with Industry, Community and Non- Government Organizations through NSS / NCC / Red Cross / YRC etc., during the year (including Government initiated programs such as Swachh Bharat, Aids Awareness, Gender Issue, etc. and those organised in collaboration with industry, community and NGOs)
+3.6.3Number of extension and outreach programmes conducted by the institution through NSS/NCC/Red Cross/YRC, etc. during the year (including Government-initiated programmes such as Swachh Bharat, AIDS Awareness, and Gender Sensitization and those organised in collaboration with industry, community and NGOs)

 3.7.2